Skip to main content

 • Some will feel uncomfortable and shy when speaking English – especially when in a crowd or among native speakers.

-Hear a student guidance counsellor explain what it is like to study a graduate programme taught in English.
+Hear a student guidance counsellor explain what it is like to study a programme taught in English.

 Teaching and exam periods